1-22-08 Breaking News. Cesar Laurean has been sighted in Mexico.

 Gary Sokoloski, the Judge Advocate General Officer for the 2nd Marine Expeditionary Force said that Corporal Laurean never violated the military protective order keeping him away from Lance Corporal Maria Lauterbach.
 I don’t know if that is true or not, but since it expired four months ago the point is kind of moot, but the military needs to spin it so that they don’t look like assholes either way.

 Laurean continued to show up for several weeks after Lauterbach’s disappearance and has denied having had any type of sexual contact with her.
-Considering that he bashed her head in and cut her throat I think it’s pretty safe to say that he lied to military investigators on that account.
+Considering that he bashed her head in and cut her throat I think it’s safe to say that he lied to military investigators on that account.

 Police received a tip earlier this afternoon in Morrisville, North Carolina that led them to a hotel located there.
 Cesar Laurean’s black Dodge pickup was found at the Microtel Inn which is located across the highway from the Raleigh-Durham International Airport, on Airport Boulevard.
-Sherrie Joyner, the lady who works the front desk, said that Laurean never checked in.
+Sherrie Joyner, the lady who works at the front desk, said that Laurean never checked in.

 On December 14th, which is the day that Maria Lauterbach disappeared, her roommate, Sgt.
 Durham, found a handwritten note that said,

 According to Randi Kaye (Murdered Marine: You call this an investigation?)
 Onslow County Sheriff Ed Brown announced earlier today that he won’t be talking to the media anymore, at least until Cesar Laurean is caught.
-That is probably a good thing considering some of the statements I have heard.
+That is a good thing considering some of the statements I have heard.

 Randi asks this question: